 - Cluster of Excellence "Data-Integrated Simulation Science" (EXC2075), and the

-- Interenational Research Training Group on "Soft Tissue Robotics - Simulation-Driven Concepts and Design for Control and Automation for Robotic Devices Interacting with Soft Tissues" (GRK 2198/1).
+- International Research Training Group on "Soft Tissue Robotics - Simulation-Driven Concepts and Design for Control and Automation for Robotic Devices Interacting with Soft Tissues" (GRK 2198/1).

-The research direction of this institute is also in close accordance to the strategic vision of the University of Stuttgart of „Intelligent Systems for a sustainable society“ as this institute deals with the intelligent human system.
+The research direction of the institute is alinged with the strategic vision of the University of Stuttgart of „Intelligent Systems for a sustainable society“.

-Besides research, the Institute is also strongly involved in a multitude of teaching activities for different study programs focussing on modelling and simulation methods of coupled biological systems.
-Currently, the courses offered by the Institute are part of the B.Sc.
+Besides research, the institute is also involved in a multitude of teaching activities for different study programs, which focus on modelling and simulation methods of coupled biological systems.
+Currently, the courses offered by the institute are part of the B.Sc.
 Simulation Technology, Movement Science and M.Sc.
 Simulation Technology, Biomedical Engineering, COMMAS, Movement Science and Biomechanics curriculum.
 Furthermore, Prof. Röhrle organises the topic "Biomechanik und Bionik" within M.Sc.
 Biomedical Engineering.